Tag Archives: Grace

 Surrounded by family, we waited.
 Watched.
 And prayed.

-That night, my daughter Angela and I shared a couch that opened to a bed in Grace’s room.
+That night, my daughter, Angela, and I shared a couch that converted into a bed in Grace’s room.
 Dreams and visions overlapped, as I drifted in and out of a fitful slumber.
-Nurses routinely coming in to check on Grace’s vital signs, administered meds and prepared her feeding tube around the clock, interrupted sleep.
+Nurses routinely came in to check on Grace’s vital signs, administered meds, and prepared her feeding tube around the clock, interrupting sleep.

 But tonight was different.
-At 3 a.m., a nurse instructed all residents to remain in their rooms behind closed doors.
+At 3 a.m., a nurse instructed all residents to remain in their rooms, keeping the doors closed.
 We couldn’t help but peek out of the window blinds.
 We watched in horror as the mother of the infant in Room 1704 ran inside, her hand over her mouth.
 Her wails carried across the hallway from inside.
-When other relatives arrived, they hold unto one another weeping, lamenting, and grieving.
+When other relatives arrived, they held onto one another, weeping, lamenting, and grieving.

 Tears flowed down our faces.
 I gazed upon Angela—my baby girl who always wanted a baby girl—and grieved along with her.
 Though she carried unspoken heaviness, she remained strong for her household.